-- 6.2.1 Rural and Community IT Development
+- 6.2.1 Rural and Community IT Development (7)

-- 6.2.2 Local Government and Libraries
+- 6.2.2 Local Government (7)

-- 6.2.3 Telehealth
+- 6.2.3 Telehealth (7)

-- 6.2.4 At-large, Resource Sector
+- 6.2.4 At-large, Resource Sector (1)

-- 6.2.5 Other focus areas as deemed appropriate by the Community Council and the NITC

 6.3 Member Responsibilities

 Each member is responsible for maintaining two-way communication with their sector constituents concerning issues brought before the Council.
 Failure to provide adequate representation and communication may be grounds for dismissal from the Council.